-- Minority interest represents the ownership interests in Nu Skin International held by individuals who are not immediate family members of the majority-interest holders.
-We purchased the minority interest as part of the acquisition of Nu Skin International Por 1997, net income includes a one-time charge of \$18 million related to the non-cash and non-recurring expresses associated with stock option grants made to our distributors in connection with our initial public offering.
-For 1998, net income includes a non-time charge of \$18 million on hour-recurring expresses associated with stock option grants made to our distributors in connection with our initial public offering.
-For 1998, net income includes a non-recurring charge of \$22 million due to the step-up of immediate of our acquisition of \$10 x Skin International and a non-recurring charge of \$22 million due to the step-up of immediate of our acquisition of \$10 x Skin International and a non-recurring charge of \$14 million does not be writtened for the process research and development as a result of our acquisition of \$10 x Skin International and a non-recurring charge of \$22 million due to the step-up of immediate part of \$10 x Skin International and a non-recurring charge of \$22 million due to the step-up of immediate part of \$10 x Skin International and a non-recurring charge of \$22 million due to the step-up of immediate part of \$10 x Skin International and a non-recurring charge of \$22 million due to the step-up of immediate part of \$20 x Skin International and a non-recurring charge of \$22 million due to the step-up of immediate part of \$20 x Skin International and a non-recurring charge of \$22 million due to the step-up of immediate part of \$20 x Skin International and a non-recurring charge of \$22 million due to the step-up of immediate part of \$20 x Skin International and a non-recurring charge of \$22 million due to the step-up of \$20 x Skin International and a non-recurring charge of \$22 million due to the step-up of \$20 x Skin International and a n (3)
+- Minority interest represents the ownership interests in Nu Skin International held by individuals, who are not immediate family members of the majority-interest holders.
+We purchased the minority interest as part of the acquisition of Nu Skin International.
+For 1997, net income includes a one-time charge of \$18 million related to the non-cash and non-recurring expenses associated with stock option grants made to our distributors in connection with our initial public offering.
+For 1998, net income includes a non-time charge of \$22 million due to the step-up of inventory as a result of our acquisition of Nu Skin International and a non-recurring expenses associated with stock option grants made to our distributors in connection with our initial public offering.
+For 1998, net income includes a non-terular policy of a comparable of the process research and development as a result of our acquisition of PN International and a non-recurring charge of \$14 million due to the write-off of in process research and development as a result of our acquisition of PN International and a non-recurring charge of \$14 million of the three three process research and development as a result of our acquisition of PN International and a non-recurring charge of \$14 million on the outcome the process research and development as a result of our acquisition of PN International and a non-recurring charge of \$14 million of the our three three three process of the process of the comparable of the process research and development as a result of our acquisition of PN International and a non-recurring charge of \$14 million of the our three three three three process of the proce